Carsten Jancker: Style of play

 A powerful and tenacious yet slow striker, Jancker was tall for a footballer, standing at 1.93 m.
 His height and strength proved to be an advantage when playing as a target man, as displayed during his most successful days at FC Bayern Munich.
 Jancker was known for being an unusual center forward, being weak in the air despite his huge frame, but showing a surprising control of the ball, especially featuring a polished back-to-the-goal game, good link-up play, and a touch for scoring with his hard right-footed shot – always doing the most intelligent and simple things on the field, courtesy of his awareness.
 He also struggled with injuries throughout his career.

 Coaching career

 On 18 February 2010, the former international striker took over the U14 team of SC Neusiedl.
 Additionally he works for the first team in the Austrian Regional League East as an individual coach.
 On 27 April 2010, Jancker announced that he will work as the new coach of the Under 15 of his former club SK Rapid Wien, starting 1 July 2010.
 In April 2013, he became assistant coach of the club's Austrian Bundesliga team.

 Jancker became the head coach of SV Horn in June 2017.
 He was fired on 28 November 2018.
 In April 2019, he was appointed manager of FC Marchfeld Donauauen, starting from 1 May 2019.

 On 23 February 2021, Jancker signed with DSV Leoben.
+He was later dismissed in August 2023.
+In April 2024, he returned to DSV Leoben.
+He stepped down in January 2025, just half a season after the club's relegation to the Regionalliga.

+In April 2025, he was appointed head coach of top-division side Austria Klagenfurt, with the club fighting to avoid relegation.
+However, after four matches, they finished bottom of the table and were relegated.